TimTr/Dotfiles/readme.md

 # dotfiles for Tim Triemstra

 Link to documentation: [timtr.github.io/Dotfiles/](https://timtr.github.io/Dotfiles/)

-Note: the URL requires a capital "Dotfiles" to resolve
+Note: the URL requires a capital "Dotfiles" to resolve.
+Note: UGH, also note I was getting tons of GitHub errors so docs temporarily removed.

 ---